 Land For Good strives for a society grounded in the principles of social and economic justice.
 We seek to achieve excellence through a diverse and inclusive workplace that honors the unique talents and lived experiences of each person.
 Our vision and values are reflected in our employment-related decisions, including hiring practices.
-Accordingly, Land For Good actively seeks people who bring diverse backgrounds and perspectives to join us in our work.
+Accordingly, Land For Good actively seeks people who bring diverse backgrounds and perspectives to join our team.

-As an EOE/AA employer, Land For Good will not discriminate in its employment practices due to an applicant’s race, color, religion, sex, national origin or ancestry, age, sexual orientation, gender identification, genetic information, veteran or disability status or any other factor prohibited by law.
+As an EOE/AA employer, Land For Good does not discriminate in its employment practices due to an applicant’s race, color, religion, sex, national origin or ancestry, age, sexual orientation, gender identification, genetic information, veteran or disability status or any other factor prohibited by law.